jernelv/SpecAnalysis/README.md

 Logistic regression is done by selecting the "LogReg" button.
 The radio buttons on the same row determine the penalty term that is used. i.e. either l2-penalty, l1-penalty, elastic net, or none.

 ## Deep Learning
+Several methods using artificial neural networks (ANNs) have been added in SpecAnalysis.
+ANNs can be used on both regression and classification data, so the following description is valid for both regression and classification of spectroscopy data.

 ### Dense (Fully-connected) Neural Network